B&Bs vs. Hotels Comparison [Atmosphere, Price, Safety, Amenities]

 All travelers should experience a B&B at least once.

 I’ve booked B&Bs around the world and recommend them to anyone who wants to experience a charming atmosphere, homemade breakfast, service from a local resident host and cultural immersion.
 B&Bs help you experience local culture in a unique and memorable style.
 Still, hotels are the most popular lodging choice in the world, by far.
-They’re widely available for all tastes and budgets, which is why many travelers do not even consider other options.
-Hotels are ideal for those seeking privacy, anonymity and large on-site amenities (like a fitness center, pool or rooftop bar).
+They’re widely available for all tastes and budgets, which is why many travelers don’t consider other options.
+Hotels are ideal for those seeking privacy, anonymity and large on-site amenities (fitness center, pool, bar, etc.).

 B&Bs tend to attract couples, professionals, small families and retirees.
 They’re great for staycations and weekend getaways.
 However, it can be difficult to find a B&B to accommodate large groups (they typically have few guest rooms) or very young children (some B&Bs prohibit children).

 On the other hand, it’s easy to find hotels that offer something for all ages and group sizes.
 As hotels are often more “generic” in their offering, they often lack the personalization bed and breakfasts can provide.
-To read about 10 reasons to stay in a bed and breakfast, click here.
+To read about the 10 reasons to stay in a bed and breakfast, click here.
 To learn about the 13 types of B&Bs (with 5 examples of each), click here.
-For how to find your ideal B&B, follow our full B&B Booking Guide.
+For how to find an ideal B&B, use our B&B Booking Guide.

 Bed And Breakfasts vs. Guest Houses